What Is a NIF Number?

 If you are a non-resident of Portugal

 It is possible to apply for the number without physically being in Portugal.
-In that case, individuals can get a temporary NIF number by a representative or a Portuguese lawyer who they appoint as their proxy.
+In that case, individuals can get a temporary NIF number from a representative or a Portuguese lawyer who they appoint as their proxy.
 The temporary number will be replaced by a permanent one after a few months or after the individual is a permanent resident in Portugal.

 If you are a resident of Portugal